yandex-cloud/docs/en/compute/operations/dedicated-host/create-host-group.md

 {% include [dedicated](../../../_includes/compute/dedicated-quota.md) %}

-To create a group of dedicated hosts
+To create a group of dedicated hosts:

 {% list tabs %}